• Home

 13) Get Lost Amongst Chaos in the Lucas de Galvez Market Merida

 Merida’s bustling market dates back to the late 1800s when it was just a small shed.
 It sure has grown since then.
-Today Merida main market is a sprawling and delightfully chaotic place that’s now packed with local life.
+Today Merida’s main market is a sprawling and delightfully chaotic place that’s now packed with local life.
 That’s all part of the fun.
 Weave your way through the hectic maze-like atmosphere and browse away at all the local goods!

-You can even eat lunch at the Lucas de Galvez market.
-So you may want to plan to grab a bite from one of the many vendors hawking freshly made plates of food.
-Personally, we’ve had good luck with both tacos and pork here, but we shy away from the grilled fish that has a very fishy smell.
+We’ve had good luck with both tacos and pork here, but we shy away from the grilled fish that has a very fishy smell.
 Agua frescas and horchatas near the entrance are also a good bet if you fancy something cool to sip on while strolling through the warm mercado.

 If near Merida’s city center in the daytime, a visit to Lucas de Galvez market Merida is a must to get a taste of local life in Merida.
-Note: We recommend staying clear of the pet section towards the center of the market due to poor conditions observed during our last visit.
+Note: We recommend staying clear of the pet section towards the center of the market due to the poor conditions observed during our last visit.

-• Hours: Daytime.
-Hours for each stall vary, but are generally open between 6:00 am – 5:00 pm
+🕕 Hours: Daytime.
+Hours for each stall vary but are generally open between 6:00 am – 5:00 pm

-• Price: Free to look around.
+💲 Price: Free to look around.
 Products are priced accordingly and are generally inexpensive.

-• Location: For a main entrance to the market, walk towards the intersection of Calle 56 and Calle 65.
+📍 Location: For a main entrance to the market, walk towards the intersection of Calle 56 and Calle 65.

 12) Attend One of Merida’s Annual Festivals